 This industry—its characters, clients, trades people, designers and bureaucrats—provides rich material for his writing.
 He has an eye for the emergence of Sydney’s built form, from the early days of the colony to the present, and a love of construction.
 He says about his writing, ‘It’s a passion.
 I revel in using the building industry as a tapestry to weave a great tale seasoned with historic facts and memorable characters.
 Human shelter is an essential need and I suspect people have a fascination for understanding its context and construction within their societies.
 Australia still is a young country but there are many, many outstanding building stories.’

 Beashel holds a B. App.
-Science (Building) from Sydney’s UTS and is a member of the NSW Writers’ Centre.
-Beashel finds his excitement in the design and construction industry, military history and Rugby.
+Science (Building) from Sydney’s UTS and is a member of Writing NSW.
+Beashel finds his excitement in military history and Rugby.
 He’s sailed in Herons but leaves the racing and honours to other family members!

 Unbound Justice, an Amazon ranked Best Seller, is his first novel and the sequels Unshackled and Succession complete the Sandstone Trilogy.

 Background on Michael Beashel’s logo design